gaurijavherist11/SQL-Joins-Inner-Left-Right-Full-/README.md

 Since MySQL doesn't support FULL JOIN directly, it is simulated using `UNION` between LEFT JOIN and RIGHT JOIN queries.
 It helps combine:
 - All customers and all orders, whether or not they are linked

----

-## 🎯 Outcome

-By using these JOINs effectively:
-- Gained experience in merging data across multiple related tables
-- Learned how to handle missing or unmatched data in different scenarios
-- Built foundational knowledge for writing complex queries for reports and dashboards

 This demonstrates practical SQL skills useful for real-world applications like e-commerce, billing, customer analytics, and inventory systems.

 ---

-## 🧠 What's Next?

-You can build upon this by:
-- Creating views to simplify reporting
-- Adding constraints or triggers
-- Writing stored procedures for business logic